-THE Cavalry, nevertheless, having rallied, marched on again to the Onset. and in their Turn made the Enemies Horse give Way; insomuch that if the Foot had then been in a Condition to charge, the Victory could no longer have defer'd declaring itself; but they were in a Confusion, and it was a full Hour before it was possible to bring them again into Order.
-Wherefore the Cavalry were repulled anew, and the Advantage appeared wholly on the Elector of Bavathis Battle to This was owing, in a great Measure, to the presence of the Elector of Bavathe Elector of Bavaria.
-For his All depended upon his gaining this Battle, and if he lost it, he had Reason to apprehend, at the same Time, the Loss of his Dignity, his Dominions, and whatever he had in the World.
-But the principal Cause of the same Time, the Superiority on this Occasion, was their being more in were repulsed anew, and the Advantage appeared wholly on the Enemy's side.
-Enemy's having the Superiority on this Occasion, was their being more in Number: They had thirty Battalions on their Left, and the Allies had but eighteen on their Right; their Cavalry also were more numerous, and their Post very advantageous.
+THE Cavalry, novertheless, having rallied, marched on again to the Onset, and in their Turn made the Enemies Horse give Way; insomuch that if the Foot had then been in a Condition to charge, the Victory could no longer have defer'd declaring itself; but they were in a Confusion, and it was a full Hour-before it was possible to bring them again into Order.
+Wherefore the Cavalry were repulsed anew, and the Advantage appeared wholly on the Enemy's side. of gaining were repulled anew, and the revaluage appeared whorly on the Elector of Bavathis Battle to This was owing, in a great Measure, to the presence of the Elector of Bavathe Elector ria, for his All depended upon his gaining this Battle, and if he lost it, he of Bavaria. had Reason to apprehend, at the same Time, the Loss of his Dignity, his Dominions, and whatever he had in the World.
+But the principal Cause of the Enemy's having the Superiority on this Occasion, was their being more in Number: They had thirty Battalions on their Left, and the Allies had but eighteen on their Right; their Cavalry also were more numerous, and their Post very advantageous.